Borewit/bounded-queue/README.md

     - `producer` (Producer<ItemType>): A function that produces items to be added to the queue.
     - `consumer` (Consumer<ItemType>): A function that consumes items from the queue.
 - **Description:** A convenience function for creating and running a `BoundedQueue` instance.
 It takes the same parameters as the `BoundedQueue` constructor and returns a Promise that resolves when all items have been produced and consumed.
 - **Returns:** A Promise that resolves when all items have been produced and consumed.
+Resolving `null` indicated the end of the production.

 ### Example Usage
 ```javascript